visualdiffer/visualdiffer.github.com/comparisonMethods.md

 ---
 permalink: comparisonMethods.html
 layout: default

+# mainAnchor is used by Apple links
+mainAnchor: comparisonMethod
 title: Comparison method
+subtitle: Choose the method to compare folders and how to handle special files and metadata
 ---

-Choose the method to compare folders and how to handle special files and metadata

 # Comparison method